To quote best-selling American author, web TV host, and personal development trainer, Marie Forleo:

 An important tip: remember that this is your business.
 No matter how friendly or casual your interactions with your fans, you still need to be professional.
 Never sign people up without their permission, and always require a double opt-in from your subscribers (which requires sign up AND confirmation).

-It’s your job to ensure that your subscribers are interested, human and legally obtained (see U.S. CAN-SPAM Act or Canada’s Anti-Spam Legislation (CASL)).
+It’s your job to ensure that your subscribers are interested, human and legally obtained (see A Complete Guide to Email Marketing and Anti-Spam Laws by WPMU DEV or Canada’s Anti-Spam Legislation (CASL)).
 An email service like Aweber, makes it much easier to ensure your emails are CAN-SPAM or CASL compliant.

 Step 2: Create Your Email List